-The City Watch is a collection of scenarios each playable within an hour, written for 5th edition Dungeons and Dragons.
-It was successfully funded in August 2022 and published as a zine.
+The City Watch is a collection of scenarios each playable within an hour, written for 5th edition Dungeons & Dragons.
+It was successfully funded on Kickstarter in August 2022 and will soon be published as a zine.

 The purpose of this page is to provide backers with information about the adventures, as well as to provide updates, handouts, artwork, FAQs and pre-generated characters.
 It is for Dungeon Masters only, as it contains details which would spoil the enjoyment for players.